Coffee and gold rise up the reputational risk agenda

 by Stefan Sabo-Walsh,

 In the last two years, cobalt has dominated the headlines as the chief commodity that brands need to watch in their supply chains.
-But our research reveals that in the year ahead coffee and gold could also pose an increasing risk to corporate reputations.
+But our research reveals that coffee supply chains and gold supply chains need to be watched carefully for an increasing risk to corporate reputations..

 NGOs and the media are intensifying their scrutiny of commodities used in brand supply chains, but how do companies anticipate where the next reputational flashpoints will occur?
 We’ve found that part of the answer could lie in social media and tracking the issues being amplified by the press, activist groups and individuals on the ground.